O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Introduction

 \section{Introduction}

-Omnidirectional images provide broader spatial coverage and richer contextual information, making them indispensable for emerging applications~\cite{zheng2025one_flight}, \textit{e.g.}, autonomous driving and embodied robotics.
-To achieve a comprehensive understanding of the surroundings, embodied agents must possess comprehensive scene coverage, accurate spatial reasoning, and generalized semantic understanding~\cite{wu2024embodiedocc,wang2025embodiedocc++,sun2025dynamic_embodied_occupancy,zhang2025roboocc,zhang2025occupancy_robots}.
-Panoramic vision offers single-shot 360{\textdegree} coverage with semantically continuous cues~\cite{ai2025survey,zheng2025one_flight} to fulfill this objective.
-In parallel, 3D semantic occupancy approaches~\cite{wang2023openoccupancy,tian2023occ3d,yang2025adaptiveocc,wang2024occgen} lift 2D visual evidence into 3D space~\cite{cao2022monoscene,huang2023tpvformer,ma2024cotr,wei2023surroundocc,zuo2025quadricformer,shi2025oneocc} and enable precise spatial reasoning.
+\IEEEPARstart{O}{mnidirectional} images provide broader spatial coverage and richer contextual information, making them well suited to emerging applications~\cite{gao2022review,zheng2025one_flight,zhu2026panoramic_scene_analysis}, \textit{e.g.}, autonomous driving and mobile robots.
+To achieve a comprehensive understanding of the surroundings, autonomous agents must possess comprehensive scene coverage, accurate spatial reasoning, and generalizable semantic understanding~\cite{wu2024embodiedocc,wang2025embodiedocc++,sun2025dynamic_embodied_occupancy,zhang2025roboocc,ma2026walkocc,wang2026veocc,zhang2025occupancy_robots}.
+Panoramic vision offers single-shot 360{\textdegree} coverage with semantically continuous cues~\cite{zheng2025one_flight,ai2025survey} to fulfill this objective.
+In parallel, vision-based 3D semantic occupancy approaches~\cite{wang2023openoccupancy,tian2023occ3d,yang2025adaptiveocc,wang2024occgen} lift 2D visual evidence into 3D space~\cite{cao2022monoscene,huang2023tpvformer,ma2024cotr,wei2023surroundocc,zuo2025quadricformer,shi2026oneocc} and enable precise spatial reasoning, providing a potential interface for navigation, collision checking, and motion planning for traffic participants.
 Despite this, these methods assume that scene understanding is the recognition of a limited set of labels, which typically limits the models to predefined categories, causing them to struggle with complex and dynamic objects in open-world environments~\cite{zheng2024veon,jiang2024openocc,boeder2025langocc}.
-Thus, open-vocabulary understanding is crucial, as it enables the identification and prediction of unknown object categories without prior knowledge~\cite{li2022language,cho2024cat_seg,xie2024sed}, facilitating flexible and scalable semantic representation.
+Thus, open-vocabulary understanding is crucial, as it enables the identification and prediction of unknown object categories without predefined category sets~\cite{li2022language,cho2024cat_seg,xie2024sed,tai2026open_sam3d}, facilitating flexible and scalable semantic representation.